 - Ability to hold up and keep operating in extreme hot or cold temperatures

 - Barcode reader for inventory, proof of delivery and other applications

 - Vehicle mountable devices for quick and secure integration in trucks or forklifts

 - Fully tested to withstand knocks, vibrations, drops, spills of grease, coffee, soda.

 In addition to ensuring new mobile device technology can survive the demands "over the long haul" organizations should consider taking advantage of services to help ensure a smooth deployment and efficient ramp up to avoid costly delays or reductions in customer deliveries and productivity.
 Transportation providers are more likely to achieve their priorities by selecting a mobile technology partner that has consulting engineers and offers services to provide pre-planning consulting through training and vehicle mounting installation support.
 This will speed up deployment, get the technology into workers' hands sooner, and perhaps most importantly free up internal IT resources to stay focused on even more strategic work such as legacy infrastructure upgrades.

-For more information, go to Panasonic Transportation & Logistics Solutions.
+For more information, please visit our Transportation & Logistics Solutions page.